Gaff Point Trailblazers

 July 15th, 2017, 9:00 AM - 4:00 PM

 Infrastructure / Site Cleanup

 Gaff Point is a beautiful 6 km hike with great views of the ocean.
-To maintain the trails for public use we are asking for your help.
-Come on out and be true trailblazers with us!
-We will be restoring areas of the trails that are a little worse for wear.
-We need your energy and elbow grease!
+In order to maintain the trails for hikers, we are asking for your help to come out and be true trail blazers!
+We will be restoring areas of the trails which are a little worse for wear so make sure to bring your energy and elbow grease!

-If you’d like to carpool to the event, please click here to add your car or join a ride going to the event.
+If you’d like to carpool to the event, please click here, https://www.groupcarpool.com/t/3z4kjc to add your car or join a ride going to the event.
 There is also a wait list feature if there isn’t a ride there yet that works for you.
 Happy carpooling!